juangsabit/learn-api-golang/README.md

 [link to GORM!](https://github.com/go-gorm/gorm/) <br/>
 [link to gin!](https://github.com/gin-gonic/gin)  <br/>

-the api use different HTTP methods ( GET, POST, PUT, PATCH, and DELETE ) <br>
+the api use different HTTP methods ( GET, POST, PUT, and DELETE ) <br>

 to make this work correctly you need to :
 * you need to clone gin and gorm <br/>